Setting Up Your AI Agent

 • Behavior - advanced settings for response style

-The agent admin page showing the six configuration tabs
+The agent admin page showing the five configuration tabs with a live preview on the right

-The agent admin page showing the six configuration tabs
+The agent admin page showing the five configuration tabs with a live preview on the right

 Personality Tab